Financial Solutions for Businesses Reopening After Lockdown

 Fortunately, New York and many other states have implemented financial assistance programs for small businesses that were impacted by the pandemic.
 On May 22, the Governor announced the New York Forward Loan Fund, which is currently accepting pre-applications from small businesses, nonprofits, and landlords that meet its criteria.
 Businesses with locations in other states can find more information on state-specific relief initiatives in this U.S. Chamber of Commerce guide.

 4. Consult with a CPA about your current and future budget.

 If your business doesn’t already work with a trusted accounting firm, now is the time to consult with a CPA about your finances.
 A financial professional can help you assess your current budget, plan for your business’s future, and determine the best ways to take advantage of tax credits and government relief programs.
 Your CPA can also help you develop a long-term strategy to build your savings and reduce any debts you owe.

 Your business doesn’t and shouldn’t have to navigate this difficult time alone.
 Working with a CPA firm is the best way to get yourself back on solid financial footing.

 Need help with your financial strategy as you reopen your business?
 Contact the top-rated accounting professionals at Miller & Company LLP.
-Get in touch with us and schedule your free consultation today.
+Get in touch with us and schedule your consultation today.